-Road rash is the term given to abrasions that occur when the skin makes contact with the pavement.
+Road rash is the term given to abrasions that occur when the skin makes contact with the pavement or another rough surface.
 This often occurs in a motorcycle or bicycle crashes.
 In minor cases, the top layer of the skin is sloughed off, revealing a pink layer underneath.

 It is painful and can easily become infected.
 In a more severe case of road rash, the skin is flayed off and the area is left bloody.
 Very severe cases may be considered for skin grafting surgery.
 If you have road rash that is extensive or on sensitive parts of the body, call 911.